xhafan/hosting-server-installation/install_os.md

 * Run setup-alpine (install the system into a [disk](https://wiki.alpinelinux.org/wiki/Install_to_disk))
 * Reboot
 * Login as root with a password
+* Update OS to the latest version - [tutorial](https://wiki.alpinelinux.org/wiki/Upgrading_Alpine#Upgrading_to_latest_release)
+* After reboot check the latest version: cat /etc/alpine-release
+*
+* Login as root with a password
 * Add ssh by following [this](https://wiki.alpinelinux.org/wiki/Setting_up_a_ssh-server) tutorial
 * Add a new user: adduser <username\>
 * Log off root from the main console